-REMARKS: GAP 10 students may enroll.
-P.E.
+REMARKS: P.E.
 Leaders will be evaluated each semester.

 STRENGTH TRAINING

 Students will maintain and/or improve current strength levels.
 An emphasis is placed on techniques and use of free weights.
 They will devise, implement, and monitor a work-out plan based on their individual needs.